-Every three years an external Verification Audit must be conducted.
-This audit was conducted by NSF - International Strategic Registrations in September 2014.
-No non-conformances were found and the City's new Municipal Drinking Water License was issued on October 15, 2014.
-This Licence will expire on October 14, 2019.
+Each year, the City participates in an Audit of its DWQMS.
+Every three years an onsite, external Verification Audit must be conducted.
+The external audit was conducted by NSF - International Strategic Registrations in August 2017.
+No non-conformances were identified.
+The City's Municipal Drinking Water License will expire in October 2019.